rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 as `new Node(n[i])` - see below.

 Note that the expression `node.idx = n.length` is used to associate the 1-based
 index value as a new property to the corresponding node object.
-Based on that, and given a node, one can determine the value of the node's parent reference.
+Based on such a property one can determine the value of the node's parent index/reference.

 Note that this JavaScript-based approach is used by the above pseudocode for its simplcitiy.
-A clean approach would require to store object-value pairs in a separate hashtable since the corresponding values will then be dropped once the encoding process is done.
+A clean approach would require to store object-value pairs in a separate hashtable.
+That is because the corresponding pairs will then be dropped once the encoding process is done.

 <!-- ======================================================================= -->
 ## decoding